 He didn’t let go of her waist.
 “Would you come to a restaurant named John Smith’s?”

 A silly giggle popped from her mouth.
 He had her there.
 He also had her back in his arms in no time.
-He moved her around in a lazy circle.
+They moved in lazy circles around the tables.

 His fingers re-adjusted on the small of her back and this time, the moan was not so easily tamped down.
 Was she that easy?
 At that moment, yes.
 She could do it.
 Fall into his hazel eyes.
 His scent.
 His arms.